 1/4 teaspoon black pepper

-Shaved Parmesan and minced chives for serving
+Shaved Parmesan and chopped parsley for serving

 In a large saucepan, heat the olive oil over medium heat.
 Sauté the onions and carrots until they start to soften, about 5 minutes.
 Add the garlic and continue cooking until the onions and carrots are completely soft, another 3 minutes.

 Add the tomatoes, beans, stock, rosemary, oregano, salt and pepper.
 Bring the soup to a boil.
 Reduce the heat and simmer for 5 minutes until the soup thickens slightly.
-Add the orecchiette and continue simmering until the pasta is al dente.